 About the Author

-Sophie Addison is a popular blogger and skincare expert.
-She is very passionate about writing on skincare and beauty.
-She has posted articles on tips for fine lines under eyes, treatment for acne, weight loss and fitness news.
-Apart from work she likes gardening and listening music.
-You can contact her on Facebook, and Pinterest.
+Sophie Addison is an enthusiast blogger and writer.
+She is very passionate about writing on the topics of general health and fitness.
+She has posted articles on skincare problems, joint pain treatment, weight loss and woman’s health.
+Apart from work she likes gardening and listening to music.
+Connect with her on Facebook, Instagram, and Twitter.

 Raichlen, D., Foster, AD., Gerdeman, G., Seillier, A., Giuffrida, A. (2012) Wired to run: exercise-induced endocannabinoid signaling in humans and cursorial mammals with implications for the 'runner's high'.
 Journal Exp Biol.
 Apr 15;215(Pt 8):1331-6.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pubmed/22442371

 Colcombe, S., Kramer, A.(2003) Fitness effects on the cognitive function of older adults: A Meta-Analytic Study.
 Psychological Science, 14(2), 125-130.